 Astronomers have known for 70 years that the visible matter is only a small part of the universe.
 Something that exerts a strong gravitational tug, for instance, causes the outer stars of a spiral galaxy to revolve faster than they should, given what is visible.

 Weighty but ghostly WIMPs are currently the prime suspects.
 Physicists theorize that the tiny particles originated during the Big Bang, but they only interact weakly with the protons and neutrons of the visible universe.
-If real, 10 trillion WIMPs may be zipping through every 2 pounds of matter here on Earth every second.

 Scientists announced the first results from new ultracold detectors last month, ironically while all but debunking the findings of Italian researchers who claimed they possibly found the elusive particles.
 The Italian Dark Matter Experiment, or DAMA, used detectors that emit flashes of light whenever a particle collides with sodium iodide atoms.
 Researchers theorized that the number of hits would increase in June and decrease in December, as the Earth moves faster or slower through a theoretical cloud of the hypothetical particles.